SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Practical Occupancy Matching with Autoregressive Models

+Editing actions which can delete previous parts of the input are challenging to implement while retaining the fast training of transformer-based autoregressive models.
+For instance, the sequence of actions \texttt{[a; b; <bkspc>]} cannot be fed directly into a policy network \(p_\theta(a|s)\), since it contains actions, not states.
+The sequence \texttt{[a; b; <bkspc>]} is not a valid state: the corresponding state is \texttt{[<bos> a]}.
 In order to convert this into a form where we can compute the relevant logits using masked attention, we must pre-process the sequence of actions into corresponding inputs, labels, masks and position IDs using algorithm A in the appendix.
 The preprocessing is illustrated in figure~\ref{fig:masks}.
-On the other hand, generation with \texttt{<backspace>} actions is straightforward: we already keep previous key-value cached values for generation with transformers.
-When \texttt{<backspace>} is sampled, we simply roll back the state of the key-value cache and position id with negligible overhead.
+On the other hand, generation with backspace actions is straightforward: we already keep previous key-value cached values for generation with transformers.
+When \texttt{<bkspc>} is sampled, we simply roll back the state of the key-value cache and position id with negligible overhead.
+Additionally, the loss requires sampling from the model during training, which is typically slow.
+However, the sequences do not need to be exactly sampled from the current policy.
+Since any policy can be used, sequences generated from the policy at previous training steps are stored in a replay buffer \citep{mnihPlayingAtariDeep2013} and reused.
+We give an empirical analysis of the overhead when using SequenceMatch in the appendix.